 I will deny before my heavenly Father.”

-- The context of this reading is that when the apostles carry out Christ’s mission to spread the Gospel, it will arouse opposition.
+- The context of this reading is that when the apostles carry out Christ’s mission to spread the Gospel, they will arouse opposition.

 - Christ instructs them not to be afraid of any man.
 The most persecutors can do is kill the body; they “cannot kill the soul.”